 You will be bound by essential provisions like purchase price, sinking fund and next processes of the purchasing, a time frame for your due diligence, for instance.
 You will need to pay a deposit fee which shall be refundable when the due diligence is not passed and has a serious impact to your leasehold or freehold right.
 For example, if the land title history is not enough to say the land title is legal, incorrect building permit, the condominium building not satisfied with the Building safety laws.

 which you will be bound by all general provisions of the purchase agreement i.e. purchasing price, payment, leasehold or freehold right transfer, closing date, registration date.
 Also, default and penalty also dispute solutions.
 It is good to know that the brochure and all marketing advertising is a part of the S&P under the Consumer Protection Law (supreme judgement no. 851/2544).

 However, Consumer Protection Law protects only natural persons, not juristic one, so you have to be careful when you sign the contract to do it under your name.

 Step 5: Get to know the Registration.

 Both freehold and leasehold must be registered at the land department.
 It is a condition of validity under Thai law.
-The leasehold (more than 3 years lease period) must be registered with the competent land department under the Section 538 of CCC.
-The freehold (purchasing an immovable property) must be registered with the competent land department under the Section 456 and 1299 of the CCC.
+The leasehold land and/or house (more than 3 years lease period) must be registered with the competent land department under the Section 538 of CCC.
+The freehold land and/or house (purchasing an immovable property) must be registered with the competent land department under the Section 456 and 1299 of the CCC.